Nipissing University: Nipissing College (1967–1992)

-To ensure its funding as a university-level institution, Northeastern University changed its name to Nipissing College and signed an affiliation agreement with Laurentian University in 1967.
+Northeastern University changed its name to Nipissing College and signed an affiliation agreement with Laurentian University in 1967.
 Students attending Nipissing College in North Bay were also officially students of Laurentian University (headquartered in Sudbury, Ontario, 125 km away) with Laurentian being the degree-granting institution.

 In 1972, the College Education Centre officially opened.
 This building, which is still home to Nipissing University, was shared between multiple other educational institutions including Canadore College, a school of nursing, and a teachers' college.
 In 1973, the North Bay Teachers' College was incorporated into Nipissing College as the Faculty of Education.

 Nipissing University (since 1992)

 Nipissing University received its charter as an independent university in 1992, thus allowing the school to grant baccalaureate degrees.
 On December 12, 2001, the government of Ontario passed a bill revising the university's charter to permit it to grant graduate degrees.

 The governance of Nipissing University is modelled on the provincial University of Toronto Act of 1906, which established a bicameral system of university government consisting of a senate (faculty), responsible for academic policy, and a board of governors (citizens) exercising exclusive control over financial policy and having formal authority in all other matters.
 The president, appointed by the board, is to provide a link between the two bodies and to perform institutional leadership.